 (3) The Treasurer is to cause to be credited to the Consolidated Account any amounts received or recovered from the Authority or otherwise in respect of any payment made by the Treasurer under a guarantee given under section 35.

-[Section 36 amended by No. 77 of 2006 s.
+[Section 36 amended: No. 77 of 2006 s.
 4 and 5(1).]

 37. Application of Financial Management Act 2006 and Auditor General Act 2006